svenwal/svenwal.de/content/blog/20190422_garmin_geocaching.md

 ---
-title: "Goecaching with Garmin - a must have?"
+title: "Geocaching with Garmin - a must have?"
 date: 2019-04-22
 draft: false
 ---